Flying with a 2-year-old is taking an injury chance. But parents often take that chance to save money.

 Other factors concerning child safety on planes include what can happen within airplane cabins during turbulence and meal service.

 During turbulence, bags stowed in overhead bins can move around and later fall out when a passenger opens the overhead bin door.
 If turbulence is severe, overhead bin doors can be dislodged, and heavy carry-on bags and other belongings can fall or fly out of the bins.

 Children in aisle seats who aren’t paying attention to their surroundings can have fingers crushed by airplane food carts that can barely fit down airplane aisles.
-And anyone in an aisle seat is more susceptible to hot beverage spills than in other centers.
+And anyone in an aisle seat is more susceptible to hot beverage spills.